 Report nuisance noise

 To investigate your complaint the noise must be happening while we are on duty.
+The noise service currently operates six days per week, offering a late night out of hours service on a Thursday, Friday and Saturday only.
 If there is no one on duty, or if the noise has stopped, we will not take action but your complaint will be logged.
 You can’t make an anonymous report but all complaints are confidential.

 Evenings and nights